merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-basics-ex-reproduce-structure) {-}

-1. Yes: This accurately recreates the directory structure.
+1. Yes: This accurately re-creates the directory structure.

-2. Yes: This accurately recreates the directory structure.
+2. Yes: This accurately re-creates the directory structure.

 3. No: The first line of this code set gives an error: